dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `PlayerControls.cs`
 - `PlayerControls.inputactions`

 This provides every piece of code needed up until 0:51:32 in the tutorial, covering the frogger movement section.
+Takes little to no manual setup just drag and drop and it should work.

 ## Mostly Completed Tutorial Setup